 Baxall have been removing waste material from site regularly, and they are aware of the geographical challenges of Rye Harbour Nature Reserve, so will be taking great care.
 Material from the site will be transported to a registered waste recycling centre.

 Will the village drainage system be able to cope?

 The building is going to be connected to the main sewer, with a strategy that has been agreed with Southern Water.

 Is there any overnight security?

-The site is also covered by CCTV cameras that are observed 24/7.
+The site is covered by CCTV cameras 24/7.

 There will be timelapse photography and other means of recording the build process.
 Any use of drones will have been approved by the Reserve Manager.

 Why is the Discovery Centre being built?

-At the moment, we don’t have adequate facilities for the large numbers of annual visitors we welcome on the reserve, including parties of schoolchildren.
+In the past, we have not had adequate facilities for the large numbers of annual visitors we welcome on the reserve, including parties of schoolchildren.
 The same is true for staff and volunteers.
 The nature reserve is vast, and it needs somewhere accessible, that offers shelter in all weathers, and has facilities including toilets, all of which enable everyone to enjoy our reserve, all year round.

 Parking for the reserve will be directed to the existing car parks in Rye Harbour, Rye and Winchelsea Beach.
 The brown tourism signs direct people to Rye Harbour.
 The car park and toilets there are run by Icklesham Parish Council.
 There would be potential greater capacity in the car park if it was white lined.
 We appreciate that at peak times there are too many cars for the parking spaces available in all of Rother District and we are working with the Sussex Community Rail Partnership to promote visiting by rail on our website and in our literature.